redpesk-core/afb-app-manager/docs/rp-installation.md

   `config.xml` or `.rpconfig/manifest.yml`)

-* if it is a package managed by the framework, the RPM plugin for redpesk contacts the daemon afmpkg-installer (service afmpkg-installer)
+* if it is a package managed by the framework, the RPM plugin for redpesk contacts the daemon afmpkg-installerd (service afmpkg-installer)

-* `afmpkg-installer` scan the manifest files in order to set or remove service files, permissions and security items
+* `afmpkg-installerd` scan the manifest files in order to set or remove service files, permissions and security items

-* `afmpkg-installer` contacts `sec-lsm-manager` to setup security items and permissions
+* `afmpkg-installerd` contacts `sec-lsm-manager` to setup security items and permissions

 Before calling `rpm` or `dnf`, the following environment variables can be set.
-They will be passed to `afmpkg-installer`:
+They will be passed to `afmpkg-installerd`:

 * AFMPKG_REDPAKID: this is transmitted to configuration setup in order to correctly set the services